lexical-lsp/lexical/pages/intelligence.md

 Such a representation will need to take the following into account:

-  * Branches can while the language server is running, invalidating large portions of the cache
+  * Branches can change while the language server is running, invalidating large portions of the cache
   * Project level search and replace can affect large numbers of files at once
   * The versions of elixir and erlang can change via `asdf` whenever the user wants